RedHatInsights/frontend-components/packages/docs/pages/quickstarts/help-topics.md

 **Make sure you have done the [setup](/quickstarts/setup).**

-you can directly use the `@patternfly/quickstarts` module to manage the help topics feature.
+You can directly use the `@patternfly/quickstarts` module to manage the help topics feature.
 Please follow the [official readme](https://github.com/patternfly/patternfly-quickstarts/tree/main/packages/module#in-app--in-context-help-panel).

 ## Adding a topic to the list